rogerdahl/floating-pointer/README.md

 - Enter full screen mode by tapping the `Full` button.
 This issues a request for full screen to the browser.
 The request may be ignored, in which case the button will not cause any change.
 If full screen mode is activated, a swipe from the top or bottom of the screen will normally exit back to regular mode.

 ## Configuration

-The friction and sensitivity settings that control mouse pointer movement after releasing the screen are command line arguments.
+The friction and sensitivity settings that control mouse pointer movement after releasing the touch are command line arguments.
 E.g.,:

     - cargo run -- --friction 0.01 --sensitivity 0.1

+To have the mouse pointer stop immediately when the touch is released, set the friction to `1.0.`

 Sensitivity for the other controls, and related settings can be modified by changing the `const` values in `web/settings.js`.